-Phil Flambas was born in Sydney, Australia in 1953.
-He was a student at Sydney Boys High and attended the University of NSW medical school, graduating as a doctor in 1978.
-In his early twenties, he went to Sri Lanka for a few months as a medical student, combined with backpacking through India and Nepal.
-After graduating medicine, Phil worked as a hospital doctor in England to gain extra qualifications to be a country GP back in Australia.
-During his time away from Australia, he spent several months backpacking in Morocco, Greece, Turkey and Egypt, where he saw the remains of their ancient cultures first-hand.
+Dr Phil Flambas was born in Sydney, Australia in 1953.
+He attended the University of NSW medical school, graduating as a doctor in 1978.
+In his early twenties, he went to Sri Lanka as a medical student for a few months and combined it with backpacking through India and Nepal.
+After he graduated, Phil worked as a hospital doctor in England to gain extra qualifications to be a country GP back in Australia.
+During his time away from Australia, he spent several months backpacking in Morocco, Greece, Turkey and Egypt and saw the remains of those ancient cultures first-hand.

-After returning to Australia and practicing medicine as a country GP for some years, Phil became interested in the commercialisation of new technologies as a change of career.
+After returning to Australia and practising medicine as a country GP for some years, Phil became interested in the commercialisation of new technologies and wanted a change of career.
 He returned to Sydney and became the Managing Editor of a long-established medical journal.
-Realising he needed more knowledge to achieve his goals in technology transfer, he left medical publishing and entered full-time study for a Master of Business Administration from the University of NSW, graduating in 1992.
+Realising that he needed more business knowledge to achieve his goals in technology transfer, Phil left medical publishing.
+He then began a full-time two-year Master of Business Administration (MBA) course at the University of NSW, graduating in 1992.
 Since then, Phil has worked as a hospital administrator, management consultant and equities analyst, supplemented at times with part-time medical work.
-Due to family commitments, he returned to full-time medical practice for the past ten years.
-In his spare time, he has been researching and writing about Plato’s Atlantis story for the past six years.
+Due to family commitments, he returned to full-time medical practice as a skin cancer surgeon for the past eighteen years and is due to retire soon.
+In his spare time, he researched and wrote about Plato’s Atlantis story for the past ten years.